 What are Closing Entries in Accounting?

-Closing Entries is a set of journal entries made at the end of the accounting period to move balances from temporary ledger accounts like revenue, expense and withdrawal/dividends to permanent ledger accounts.
+In simple words, Closing entries are a set of journal entries made at the end of the accounting period to move balances from temporary ledger accountsLedger AccountsLedger in accounting records and processes a firm’s financial data, taken from journal entries.
+This becomes an important financial record for future reference.
+It is used for creating financial statements.
+It is also known as the second book of entry. like revenue, expense, and withdrawal/dividends to permanent ledger accounts.

 - It is like resetting the balances of temporary accounts to zero to make it clean to be used in the next accounting period, meanwhile hitting the balance sheet accounts with their balances.
-It is also known as closing the books and the frequency of closing can vary as per the size of a company.
+It is also known as closing the books, and the frequency of closing can vary as per the size of a company.

 Steps for Posting Closing Entries Journal

-Example of Closing Entries in Accounting
+Example of Closing Journal Entries

-Let’s assume ABC Ltd. earned ₹ 1,00,00,000 from sales revenue over the year 2018 so the revenue account has been credited throughout the year.
-Now at the end of the year, it needs to be zeroed out by debiting it and crediting the Income summary account.
+ABC Ltd. earned ₹ 1,00,00,000 from sales revenue over the year 2018 so the revenue accountThe Year 2018 So The Revenue AccountRevenue accounts are those that report the business's income and thus have credit balances.
+Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples. has been credited throughout the year.
+At the end of the year, it needs to be zeroed out by debiting it and crediting the Income summary account.

 So for posting the closing entries in the general ledger, the balances from revenue and expense account will be moved to the income summary account.
-Income summary account is also a temporary account which is just used at the end of the accounting period to pass the closing entries journal.
+Income summary account is also a temporary account that is just used at the end of the accounting period to pass the closing entries journal.
 It is not reported anywhere.

 The net balance of the income summary account would be the net profit or net loss incurred during the period.

-In the above case, there is a net credit of ₹ 55,00,000 or profit which will then finally be moved to the retained earnings account by debiting the Income summary account.
-The accounting assumption here is that any profit earned during the period needs to be retained for use in future investments of the company.
+In the above case, a net credit of ₹ 55,00,000 or profit will finally be moved to the retained earnings account by debiting the Income summary account.
+The accounting assumptionThe Accounting AssumptionAccounting assumptions are a set of rules that ensures an organization's business operations are conducted efficiently and as per the standards defined by the FASB (Financial Accounting Standards Board), which ultimately helps lay the groundwork for consistent, reliable and valuable information. here is that any profit earned during the period needs to be retained for use in future company investments.

-Something noteworthy here is that the above closing entry can be passed even without using the income summary account. i.e., moving the balances directly from revenue and expense account to retained earnings account.
-But using the income summary account used to give a clear view of the performance of the company when there was only manual accounting.
-Usually, where the accounting is automated or done using software, this intermediate income summary account is not used and the balances are directly transferred to the retained earnings account.
-In either of the ways, the temporary accounts need to be zero at the end of an accounting period.
+Something noteworthy here is that the above closing entry can be passed even without using the income summary accountIncome Summary AccountAn income summary is a transitory account created to transfer all the expenses and revenue accounts at the end of the accounting period.
+An increase in credit side balance exhibits profit, while a higher debit side balance shows a loss.. i.e., moving the balances directly from revenue and expense accountExpense AccountExpense accounting is the accounting of business costs incurred to generate revenue.
+Accounting is done against the vouchers created at the time the expenses are incurred. to the retained earnings account.
+But using the income summary account was used to give a clear view of the company’s performance when there was only manual accounting.
+Usually, where the accounting is automated or done using software, this intermediate income summaryIncome SummaryAn income summary is a transitory account created to transfer all the expenses and revenue accounts at the end of the accounting period.
+An increase in credit side balance exhibits profit, while a higher debit side balance shows a loss. account is not used, and the balances are directly transferred to the retained earnings account.
+The temporary accounts need to be zero at the end of an accounting period.

-Coming back to our initial example let’s suppose that ABC Ltd also paid out dividends worth ₹ 5,00,000 to its shareholders during the accounting year 2018, i.e. the dividend account has a debit balance of ₹ 5,00,000 which needs to be credited and then directly debiting the retained earnings account.
-Since dividends account is not an income statement account, it is directly moved to the retained earnings account.
+Coming back to our initial example, let’s suppose that ABC Ltd also paid out dividends worth ₹ 5,00,000 to its shareholders during the accounting year 2018, i.e., the dividend account has a debit balanceA Debit BalanceIn a General Ledger, when the total credit entries are less than the total number of debit entries, it refers to a debit balance.
+A debit balance is a net amount often calculated as debit minus credit in the General Ledger after recording every transaction. of ₹ 5,00,000, which needs to be credited and then directly debiting the retained earnings account.
+Since the dividends account is not an income statement account, it is directly moved to the retained earnings account.

 #1 – Temporary accounts

-Temporary Accounts closing entries are only used to record and accumulate the accounting or financial transactions over the accounting year and they do not reflect the financial performance of the company.
-So it is essential to clear the balances of temporary account so that, for example, revenues and expenses for ABC Ltd. for the accounting year 2018 should be isolated and not be mixed with revenues and expenses of the year 2019.
+Temporary Accounts entries are only used to record and accumulate the accounting or financial transactions over the accounting year, and they do not reflect the company’s financial performance.
+So it is essential to clear the balances of temporary accountTemporary AccountTemporary accounts are nominal accounts that start with zero balance at the beginning of the financial year.
+The balance is visible in the income statement at the year-end and then transferred to the permanent as reserves and surplus. so that, for example, revenues and expenses for ABC Ltd. for the accounting year 2018 should be isolated and not be mixed with revenues and expenses of the year 2019.

 #2 – Permanent accounts

-Permanent Account closing entries shows the long-standing financial position of a company.
-It is necessary to transfer the balances to this account because it takes into account the appropriate consideration of assets or liabilities for future utilization for e.g. Let’s suppose ABC Ltd. incurred an expense to buy a machinery to be used for manufacturing, it is going to be utilized in the future years and not just in the accounting year in which it was recorded, so it needs to be moved to the balance sheet account from the temporary account.
+Permanent Account entries show the long-standing financial position of a company.
+It is necessary to transfer the balances to this account because it takes into account the appropriate consideration of assets or liabilities for future utilization, e.g., Let’s suppose ABC Ltd. incurred an expense to buy machinery to be used for manufacturing, it is going to be utilized in the future years and not just in the accounting year in which it was recorded, so it needs to be moved to the balance sheet accountBalance Sheet AccountA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. from the temporary account.

-So, if the closing entries journal is not posted then there will be incorrect reporting of financial statements.
-And not having an accurate depiction of change in retained earnings might mislead the investors about the financial position of a company.
+So, if the closing entries journal is not posted, there will be incorrect reporting of financial statements.
+And not having an accurate depiction of change in retained earnings might mislead the investors about a company’s financial position.